ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 ## Supported Angular versions

-Because of breaking changes in the Angular library output format, the `ckeditor5-angular` package is released in the following versions to support various Angular ecosystems:
+Because of the breaking changes in the Angular library output format, the `ckeditor5-angular` package is released in the following versions to support various Angular ecosystems:

-- `1.x.x` - for Angular 5-8 apps, the support will end when the official support for Angular 8 is dropped (November 2020),
+* Version `1.x.x` &ndash; For **Angular 5-8** apps.
+Support for this version will end when the official support for Angular 8 is dropped (planned date: November 2020),
-- `2.x.x` - for Angular 9+ apps, actively supported.
+* Version `2.x.x` &ndash; For **Angular 9+** apps.
+This version is currently actively supported.

 ## Quick start